JimDesu/basis-lang/README.md

 ### Practical Upshots:

-- Direct semantic match to Hexagonal Architecture... the language makes Hexagonal Architecture the natural way to code.
-Hexagonal architecture is the procedural equivalent to how large Haskell code-bases work, and is a proven approach to keeping large code-bases tractable.
+- Direct semantic match to Hexagonal Architecture... you can reason about impacts with the ease of Haskell, but without having to learn category theory.
 - Bounded scope of side effects to simplify review of AI-generated code -- unlike most imperative languages, you get the bound of what can happen at each signature.
 - Stylistic support for both high and low level coding tasks, whether that's passing buffers or navigating statecharts.
 - Basis is designed to be useable as a general purpose language that can handle both high level and low level coding, but it has safety features that render it inherently less space and time efficient than languages like C and Zig.
 If you're writing an OS Kernel, you won't regret trying out Zig. &#9786;